brshallo/funspotr/README.md

 4. Pass functions through `utils::find()` to identify associated package

+In a language like python, where calls are explicit (e.g. `np.*`), all of this stuff with recreating the search space would be unnecessary and could just spot functions/packages with simple parsing.

 ## Limitations, Problems, Musings

 -   If a file contains R syntax that is not well defined it will not be